digenoma-lab/HistologyLinearProbing/README.md

 ### Basic usage

 1. Load the environment where Nextflow and Singularity are available.
+2. Ensure `params/feature_extractors.csv` exists and contains the feature extractor configurations you want to evaluate.
-2. Choose or edit a params file in `params/` (dataset, features, target, outdir, task).
+3. Choose or edit a params file in `params/` (dataset, features_dir, target, outdir, task).
-3. Run the pipeline, for example:
+4. Run the pipeline, for example:

 ```bash
 # ESR1 regression